FrederikNathan/functions/Readme.md

 # Function module

-Abstract representation of functions.
-Easy to do differentiations, and operations on functions.
+Module for representing functions as objects.
+The functions can be added, multiplied, combined (i.e. combining f(x) and g(x) to the function f(g(x))), and differentiated.

-Functions defined recursively, using atomic functions as building blocks (Const, Log, Sin, Cos, Exp), and binary operations + - * ^ \circ as glue.
+Functions are defined recursively, using atomic functions as building blocks.
+The building blocks are the constant function, Log, Sin, Cos, and Exp.
+The building blocks are combined using the binary operations + - * ^ and the operation (f(x),g(x))-> f(g(x)).